 To understand the holistic impact of climate and climate change over time, one team from The University of Chicago Computation Institute is utilizing parallel processing to do so.
 Known as the parallel System for Integrating Impact Models and Sectors (pSIMS) project, the current framework processes data through multiple supercomputers, clusters and cloud computing technologies to create simultaneous models of environments like forests and oceans.

-The pSIMS code has already been used to simulate models for global food system resilience by a U.S. and U.K. joint task force, and is on track to scale its simulation capabilities up to exascale by 2023.
+The pSIMS code has already been used to simulate models for global food system resilience by a U.S. and U.K. joint task force, and set a goal to scale its simulation capabilities up to exascale in 2023.

 Location: Evanston, Illinois

-Astronomy moves slowly.
 It can take millions of years for stars to collide, galaxies to merge or black holes to swallow astronomical objects — which is why astrophysicists must turn to computer simulations to study these kinds of processes.
-And such complex models demand massive compute power.
+And such complex models demand massive computing power.

 A 2019 breakthrough in the study of black holes, for example, happened courtesy of a parallel supercomputer.
 Researchers at Northwestern University, the University of Amsterdam and the University of Oxford solved a four-decade-old mystery, proving that the innermost part of matter that orbits, then collapses into, black holes aligns with those black holes.
 That’s key to helping scientists better understand how this still-mysterious phenomenon behaves.